ClemensX/ShadedPath12/README.md

 Running Sample1 now should give you lots of lines to see inside the rift.

+Command Line Switches
+* -w=100 Set window width to 100 pixel
+* -h=80  Set window height to 809 pixel
+* -vr Enable VR rendering to Oculus Rift (runtime version 8+)
+* -warp Use Microsoft Warp SW driver instead of GPU vendor driver
+* -disableDX11Debug Used on systems that don't have DX11 Debug enabled.
+(Rarely used.)

 # Features for 0.0.2
 Added two geometry shaders:
 * Dotcross: Very simple geometry shader to draw crosses consisting of two lines at any world position